kazimuth/tendon/DESIGN.md

 -> builds?

 how to reacharound from cffi
-e.g. rust code runs python script via cpython api calls back into rust from transgress: how do we make this work?
+e.g. rust code runs python script via cpython api calls back into rust from tendon: how do we make this work?

 poetry: https://poetry.eustace.io/